simhead/customermanagement/README.md

 - Commentary on interaction of use case 2 with the API
 	- As part of Data design, the primary key for Customer Data is "CUSTOMERID" this means that A mobile application used by customer service reps can either:
-	1. consume http://localhost:8080/listCustomers API to retrieve all customsers and look for "customerid" field value to use it for subsequet call "http://localhost:8080/customer/{customerId}" with PUT method to update Customer data fields
+	1. consume http://localhost:8080/listCustomers API to retrieve all customers and look for "customerid" field value to use it for subsequent call "http://localhost:8080/customer/{customerId}" with PUT method to update Customer data fields
 	2. if "customerid" is known then just consume "http://localhost:8080/customer/{customerId}" service with PUT method to update Customer data fields
 - Commentary on how the API could be extended for use case 3
 	- Proposal to support Products (these are items that Customers can purchase) and Orders (Customer's purchased item(s)):